mnieber/dodo-commands/doc/tutorial/part_3_project_specific_sets_of_aliases.rst

 Installing more commands
 ------------------------

-By default, our new environment is using all command directories in ``~/.dodo_commands/default_project/commands/*``.
+Note that in the output of `dodo print-config` we see that all command directories in ``~/.dodo_commands/default_project/commands/*`` are in the command path.
+This is true for all Dodo Commands environments (unless if you explitly remove this path from the command path).
-To install more commands there, use ``dodo install-commands``:
+To install more default commands, use ``dodo install-commands``:

 .. code-block:: bash

-  # Activate the default environment first, otherwise Dodo will complain
+  # If you haven't activated the default environment yet, do so now
   $(dodo env default)

   # Install the dodo_git_commands pip package